 Once your page and/or group has been created, start inviting local friends and municipal leaders to follow your page or join your group.
 Start posting about your new chapter, what you want to accomplish, and how people can get involved.
-Keeps things upbeat and focus on the positive changes you'd like to make.
-You should also consider establishing an Instagram account and, if you want to attract a younger audience, a TikTok account.
+Keeps things positive and upbeat and focus on the positive changes you'd like to make.
+You should also consider establishing an Instagram account and Twitter feed for your chapter.
 KMB can assist you with these tasks too.